Torajabu/ProGAN-implementation-from-scratch-using-PyTorch/README.md

 # ProGAN-implementation-from-scratch-using-PyTorch
-uses Use CIFAR-10 as our dataset
+uses  CIFAR-10 as our dataset